 The magic of turkey hunting is in the interaction between the hunter's call and the gobbler's answer!
 Developing a keen ear for what a hen turkey sounds like and the sounds that she makes for particular situations is the real advantage and is a must when trying to bring a wily old gobbler into close range.
 This back and forth courtship is usually defined within the natural world as the hen chasing down the tom.
-The hen calls to the tom and once he answers with a thundering gobble then she will head in his direction.
+The hen calls to the tom, and once he answers with a thundering gobble, then she will head in his direction.
 As the caller/hunter we are reversing this relationship and trying to coax the gobbler into shooting range without moving a muscle.
 It has been said that a turkey is able to see the hunter bat an eye at 100 yards away.
-This being said, their vision and hearing are incredibly fine tuned.
-Beleive me I have tried to sneak up on multiple turkeys that are strutting in a field only to have them fly the coop and leave me behind sulking with frustration.
+Their vision and hearing are incredibly fine-tuned.
+Believe me, I have tried to sneak up on multiple turkeys that are strutting in a field only to have them fly the coop and leave me behind sulking with frustration.
 The best bet is to see them long before they see you and wait camouflaged and still as a bobcat until they cross your path.
 There is nothing like sending out a light tree call to a gobbler in the early morning and seeing him fly down with a cackle right into strutting mode.
 This sends my heart pounding and makes my body shake with excitement.

-There are many different types of calls used including box, diaphram, slate, and even a turkey wing bone that the indians used to develope.
+There are many different types of calls used including box, diaphragm, slate, and even a turkey wing bone that the Indians used to develop.
 My personal preference is to use a box call when trying to locate a bird from a long distance.
-Using a series of drawn out yelps works great to get a bird to answer.
-When working a gobbler that can view the decoy I usually entice them with a few soft purs and clucks created by drawing the wooden striker against the slate in a rhythmic motion.
-I have been very surprised how few times I need to call to actually draw a turkey in.
+Using a series of drawn-out yelps works great to get a bird to answer.
+When working a gobbler that can view the decoy I usually entice them with a few soft purrs and clucks created by drawing the wooden striker against the slate in a rhythmic motion.
+I have been shocked how few times I need to call to actually bring a turkey in.
 Most times the bird is right on top of you before you even know it.
-On many occasions I have over called and hear the gobbles from the turkey become more faint as he drifts deeper into the hardwoods.
-If the situation becomes really up close and personal I switch directly from the slate to the mouth call or diaphragm.
-This allows me to have my shotgun mounted on my knee, hands free, and still deliver yelps that continue to excite the bird into the decoy.
+On many occasions, I have over called and hear the gobbles from the turkey become fainter as he drifts more in-depth into the hardwoods.
+If the situation becomes really up close and personal, I switch directly from the slate to the mouth call or diaphragm.
+This allows me to have my shotgun mounted on my knee, hands-free, and still deliver yelps that continue to excite the bird into the decoy.

 Hunting in the Mountains